 Circadian hardening: the free intervention most people skip

-Your circadian rhythm governs hormone release, immune timing, and gene expression, and disrupting it reliably worsens metabolic and cognitive health.
+Your circadian rhythm governs hormone release, immune timing, and gene expression, and disrupting it — as shift work does — is associated with higher blood pressure, worse glucose and lipid profiles, and greater cardiometabolic risk.
 This phase costs nothing:

 - Cut bright screens about an hour before bed; if you can’t, blue light blockers help.